Heute: Identity

 Since 1973, the program's title music was preceded by the letters h-e-u-t-e in morse code (···· · ··- - ·).
+A redesign in 1984 resulted in an incorrect spelling being played out instead (h-e-ü-e ···· · ··-- ·), which was quickly corrected.
 In 1998, this was integrated with the title music, and the dots and dashes are no longer distinguishable.

 On 17 July 2009, a new virtual studio debuted, featuring redesigned graphics and the integration of the title sequence to the studio in most editions.

 From 19 July 2021, the virtual studio got redesigned and at the start of the 7pm broadcast, it shows Germany, Europe, and the world before announcing the title and its presenters.